WebberZone/autoclose/readme.txt

 * Features:
 	* New Tools page with several buttons to open, close and delete comments, pingbacks and trackbacks.
 You can find the link in the Settings page under the main header
 	* New button to delete all pingbacks and trackbacks in the Tools page
+	* Activating the plugin on Multisite should upgrade settings from v1.x
 	* Uninstalling the plugin on Multisite will delete the settings from all sites

 * Enhancements: